TomiTakussaari/serverless-nextjs/README.md

 # serverless-nextjs

-Example project using Next.js, Radium and Mobx, deployable with serverless framework to AWS lambda.
+Example project using Next.js deployable with serverless framework.

 Creates S3 for static assets (js, images, etc), and does SSR using AWS Lambda.

-Combines both with AWS CloudFront.
+Combines S3 and Lambda under same domain with AWS CloudFront.